dirkpetersen/our-chat/README.md

 ~/our-chat/tests/bedrock-test.py
 ```

-You should see that your credentials have been written to the correct places under ~/.aws and Bedrock shows a list of available models and responds to a "Hello World" prompt:
+You should see that your credentials have been written to the correct places under ~/.aws by bedrock-test.py and Bedrock shows a list of available models and responds to a "Hello World" prompt:

 ```
 Written to /home/librechat/.aws/credentials: AWS credentials for [default]